Manishearth/manishearth.github.io/source/drafts/async.md

 Tokio's basically a nice wrapper around mio that uses futures.
 Tokio has a core event loop, and you feed it closures that return futures.
-What it will do is use run all the closures you feed it, use mio to efficiently figure out which futures are ready to make a step[^3], and make progress on them (by calling `poll()`).
+What it will do is run all the closures you feed it, use mio to efficiently figure out which futures are ready to make a step[^3], and make progress on them (by calling `poll()`).

 This actually is already pretty similar to what Go was doing, at a conceptual level.